mng12689/stack-viz/README.md

 The stack consists of 2 parts:

 ### Stream proxy
-The stream proxy is a simple connection proxy that accepts network connections (currently only UDP supported) from an external streaming source (eg. Logstash) and proxies them to connected browsers over a Websocket connection.
+The stream proxy is a simple connection proxy that listens for network traffic (currently only UDP supported) from an external streaming source (eg. Logstash) and proxies the traffic to connected browsers over a Websocket connection.
 Stream proxy supports multiple clients by accepting incoming data and broadcasting it to all connected clients over their own websocket connections.

 The stream proxy expects a small payload like the following: